joscot-linaro/forge-website/forge-website/content/ForgeReleaseHistory/LinaroForge-21-0.md

 <li>[FOR-12085] The forge-probe utility script now sources the allinearc settings file.</li>
 <li>[FOR-12112] Fixed an issue where the --source-dirs command-line option did not always add source directories as expected.</li>
 </ul>
-<h1>Deprecated features</h1>
+<h1 class='header-space'>Deprecated features</h1>
+<ul>
 <h6>The following features remain deprecated since the release of version 21.0, and might be removed in a future version:</h6>
-<ul>
 <li>VisIt Visualization.</li>
 <li>Automatically adding breakpoints and tracepoints based on version control information.</li>
 <li>Support for the IPMI energy agent.</li>